andrewkolos/aws-certification-notes/README.md

 # Storage

+## General
+* GP storage volume performance is determined by volume size.

 ## FSx for Windows File Server
 * Has Multi-AZ option
 * Integrates with Directory Service or Self-Managed AD